Apple Activities for Preschoolers That Aren’t All Crafts!

-- Making it into a toy make the effort of the cardboard worth it because it’ll continue to be used and played with longer meeting the mom effort/kid fun balance (seriously, if you didn’t read that back at the beginning of this, go check it out now, it’s life-changing and will have you doing more!)
+- It’s a craft that’s a toy so any extra effort is justified as it easily meets the mom effort/kid fun balance (seriously, if you didn’t read that back at the beginning of this, go check it out now, it’s life-changing and will have you doing more!)

-- You could also 100% do this with regular paper towel roll + cardstock/construction paper and glue the apples on to just make it be a fall decoration.
+- You could also 100% do this with regular paper towel roll + cardstock/construction paper and glue the apples on to just make it be a fall decoration or toy.
 Easier prep and supplies but just as cute!

 Do Easy Science Apple Activities for Preschoolers